-The second useful circuit module, which will be called $F$-gate, is realized via the circuit in \cref{tab:gadget_circuits}.
-In contrast to $A$-gates introduced above, $F$-gate acts non-trivially in the 3D subspace in Eq.(\ref{3D}) and transfers two \emph{excitations} between the qubits and the oscillator, as
+The second useful circuit module, which will be called an $F$-gate, is realized via the circuit in \cref{tab:gadget_circuits}.
+In contrast to $A$-gates introduced above, an $F$-gate acts non-trivially in the 3D subspace in \cref{eq:3D} by transferring two \emph{excitations} between the qubits and the bosonic mode:

 More precisely, under the action of $F$,